EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Tunnel Vision (29)

-{% hint style="info" %}
+!!! info
       Tunnel Vision, denoted by special attack 29 or "t" (old code), makes anyone not on the top of the hate list generate a different amount of hate.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |